-A pup destroying their toys can lead them to destroying other things like household items and to reacting badly to other small creatures.
+A pup destroying their toys can lead them to destroy other things like household items and to react badly to other small creatures.
 Therefore, it is important to train your pooch properly with their toys.

 What are the best toys for destructive dogs?

 It is best to provide your dog with a strong toy that will keep them occupied for a long time and to take the time to train them away from wanton chaos.

 Your dog’s toys will become very important to them over time and it will be unlikely he shares them.
 Many pups are known for taking their toys to bed with them and even crying when they are gone.